-The results of the samples are shown in the cobas® 5800 software in the "Results" app.
+The results of the samples are shown in the "Results" app of the software.

-For a valid control batch, check each individual sample for flags in the cobas° 5800 software and/or report.
+For a valid control batch, check each individual sample for flags in the software and/or report.
 The result interpretation should be as follows:

-- Samples associated with a valid control batch are shown as 'Valid' in the "Control result" column if all Control Target Results reported valid.
-Samples associated with a failed control batch are shown as 'Invalid' in the "Control result" column if all Control Target Results reported invalid. - If the associated controls of a sample result are invalid, a specific flag will be added to the sample result as follows: - o Q05D: Result validation failure because of an invalid positive control - o Q06D :Result validation failure because of an invalid negative control - The values in "Results" column for individual sample target result should be interpreted as show in Table 13 above.

-If one or more sample targets are marked with "Invalid" the cobas 5800 software shows a flag in the "Flags" column.
+- Samples associated with a valid control batch are shown as 'Valid' in the "Control result" column if the respective Control Target Results reported valid.
+Samples associated with a failed control batch are shown as 'Invalid' in the "Control result" column if the respective Control Target Results reported invalid. - If the associated controls of a sample result are invalid, a specific flag will be added to the sample result as follows: - O Q05D: Result validation failure because of an invalid positive control - o Q06D: Result validation failure because of an invalid negative control - The values in "Results" column for individual sample target result should be interpreted as shown in Table 15 above. - If one or more sample targets are marked with "Invalid" the software shows a flag in the "Flags" column.
 More information on why the sample target(s) is reported invalid including flag information is shown in the detail view.

-Interpretation of results on the cobas® 6800/8800 Systems
+Interpretation of results on the cobas® 6800/8800 systems with software version 1.4

-For a valid batch, check each individual sample for flags in the cobas° 6800/8800 Systems software and/or report.
+For a valid batch, check each individual sample for flags in the software and/or report.
 The result interpretation should be as follows:

 - Samples are marked with "Yes" in the column 'Valid' if all requested Target Results reported valid results.
-Samples marked with "No" in the column 'Valid' may require additional interpretation and action. - The values for individual sample target result should be interpreted as shown in Table 13 above.
+Samples marked with "No" in the column 'Valid' may require additional interpretation and action. - The values for individual sample target result should be interpreted as shown in Table 15 above.